 Fire Shelter Deployment

-Firefighters must never rely on fire shelters, but instead should depend on well-defined and pre-located escape routes and safety zones.
+Firefighters must never rely on fire shelters, but instead, depend on well-defined and pre-located escape routes and safety zones.
 However, if the need for shelter deployment should ever arise, it is imperative that the firefighter knows how to deploy and use the shelter.

 - Don’t think of your fire shelter as a tactical tool.